Encrypt DRM content

 1. When using Live Station

-• step 1.
+• Step 1.
 Create a site using One Click Multi DRM.

 Note.
 DRM encryption information obtained from the CPIX API response

-key_id_hex, key_id_b64, key_hex, key_b64, iv_hex, iv_b64Represents the Key ID, Key, and IV values in hexadecimal or Base64 format, respectively.
+key_id_hex, key_id_b64, key_hex, key_b64, iv_hex, iv_b64 They represent the key ID, key, and IV values in hexadecimal or Base64 format, respectively.

-psshThe PSSH data used by PlayReady or Widevine (including header).
+pssh This is PSSH data used in PlayReady or Widevine (including header).

-pssh_payload_onlyThe portion of the payload with headers removed from the pssh data.
+pssh_payload_only This is the payload part with the header removed from the PSSH data.

-key_uriThe value of the URI parameter contained in the #EXT-X-Key tag of a FairPlay DRM-enabled HLS m3u8 file.
+key_uri This is the URI parameter value included in the #EXT-X-Key tag of the HLS m3u8 file with FairPlay DRM applied.

 VOD content DRM encryption

-• DRM encryption through VOD Station only supports CPIX v1.
+• DRM encryption through VOD Station supports only CPIX v1.

 1. When using VOD Station

-• \<example> 9A04F079-9840-4286-AB92-E65BE0885F95, EDEF8BA9-79D6-4ACE-A3C8-27DCD51D21ED
+• Example: 9A04F079-9840-4286-AB92-E65BE0885F95, EDEF8BA9-79D6-4ACE-A3C8-27DCD51D21ED

-• \<example> https://kms.pallycon.com/v1/cpix/pallycon/getKey/{kmsToken}
+• Example: https://kms.pallycon.com/v1/cpix/pallycon/getKey/{kmsToken}

 CPIX API request example